Artewald/TDT4230---Final-Project/README.md

 - `cargo run -- --complex`
 - You can also add `--recreate` to recreate a scene from scratch.
 Or else the scene is loaded from a binary file for performance reasons. **Use this argument if the scene does not load properly!
 But it can take multiple minutes to recreate a scene**

 **NOTE: The screen will be black until your mouse enters the window or the window is in focus!
-Some scenes are very dark at the starting location, so please look at the video mentioned previously for a reference on how to get to the part of the scene that shows something.**
+Some scenes are very dark at the starting location, so please look at the video mentioned previously for a reference on how to get to the part of the scene that shows something.**<br>

+### Camera movement

+W = forwards based on viewing direction.<br>
+S = backwards based on viewing direction.<br>
+A = left based on viewing direction.<br>
+D = right based on viewing direction.<br>
+SPACE = up based on world y-axis.<br>
+LEFT CTRL = down based on world y-axis.<br>

 ### Problems?